 There are a zillion online fabric stores, and it’s worth it to look through and find your favorites.
 If you plan ahead and are patient, many stores are able to sell you swatches of fabric you are interested in (although some will send free swatches).
 If you can make yourself do this, it will save you from buying fabric you end up not liking.

 - Fabric.com has a wide selection and good prices.
+I have had a few pieces of fabric cut to the wrong size, but they have made things right when possible.
 Shipping is free above $35.

 - Cali Fabrics has a good selection at low prices.

 - Fabric Mart is one of my favorites for good deals since they always have several sales going on.